-Choosing breast implants can be an exciting process for women who come to my Sacramento practice for breast augmentation.
+Choosing breast implants can be an exciting process for women everywhere, including those who come to my plastic surgery practice for breast augmentation in Sacramento and Granite Bay.
 That excitement, however, sometimes gets mingled with second-guessing once it’s time to make the choice.

 One of my jobs as a plastic surgeon is to answer patients’ questions about their breast augmentation options, including those regarding the best way to select implants based on their cosmetic goals.
 I may also recommend a range of size options after performing a physical exam during the consultation and explaining how the size of a woman’s torso influences her ultimate augmentation results.

 Patients typically come in with an idea of the implant size they want, and there are certain things that work — and some that don’t work — when narrowing down your choices.
-Here’s a look at some of those tools:
+In this post, we’ll look at some of those tools.

 What works: Photos of real patients.